 Supporters of multi-sport athletes argue that exposing children to diverse skills and sports as children helps develop a well-rounded athlete.
 The athlete will take these diverse skills and talents into high school and be able to compete with his or her peers because of the assorted motor skills strategies they learned.
 Tim Tebow, for example, was homeschooled and played in many youth sports and diverse youth activities and went on to become a Heisman Trophy winner as a college quarterback.

-The Risk of Injury
+The Risk of Injury in Kids’ Sports

 In either case, too much of any one sport or too many sports played at one time puts a young athlete with an immature body at risk for a single traumatic injury or overuse injuries.
 Moderation is probably the best practice in either case.
 Developing skills in and out of a sport are both very important.